Down on Abby: Press

 Down on Abby garnered attention from international mainstream press as well as adult industry-related media since the announcement of its production with mentions from Jimmy Fallon on the Jimmy Fallon Show, Cosmopolitan, Time, The Sun-Herald and the London Metro among others.

 Stars of the main Downton Abbey show have expressed dismissive opinions on the porn parody.
-Michelle Dockery spoke of her "porn doppleganger" Jasmine Jae, pointing to Jae on the cover and saying "That's me, is it?
+Michelle Dockery spoke of her "porn doppelgänger" Jasmine Jae, pointing to Jae on the cover and saying "That's me, is it?
 The one with the extremely large breasts?" during an interview with Conan O'Brien on Conan.

 Hugh Bonneville was also asked about his opinion of Down on Abby by Brad Blanks on the red carpet of The Monuments Men première in New York City.
 When told the title, Bonnevile stated "that's hilarious" before jokingly asking Bob Balaban if he had directed it.
 Balaban replied that he had been the assistant director.
 Bonnevile stated that he "can't wait to watch it" and that he would get the Downton Abbey crew around to watch it for a Saturday night event.